 “If we mean a rep who understands the science, who is interested in patients, who are capable of having a meaningful discussion with the HCP on a patient case, and not trying to push a marketing message but instead finding the right treatment for the right patient and giving advice on how to use the product properly – then yes, I would like that to come back,” Grünenthal group senior vice president Florent Edouard stated.
 “And I think it is going to come back because it’s still needed.”

 “But what will not come back is the army of reps running around, calling doctors, and just presenting marketing messages.
 I think these types of activities need to stop.
 They are pointless.”

-This could be the future of medical and pharmaceutical sales and be something companies need to focus on, especially when the pandemic is over.
+This could be the future of medical and pharmaceutical sales, and as such, could something companies need to focus on post-pandemic.